frederic-perez/AmE-dictionary/data/dictionary.md

 __gazette__ _n_
 __gear__ _n_ :two::hammer: _You can’t control the weather, but you control the clothes and gear you use to deal with it._
 __gearbox__
-__geek out__ _v idiom_ To temporarily enter techno-nerd mode while in a non-hackish context, for example at parties held near computer equipment.
-Especially used when you need to do or say something highly technical and don’t have time to explain: “Pardon me while I geek out for a moment.”
 __geezer__ _n_ :three::hammer: (geezers) _derogatory_ _A lightsaber battle where two old geezers poke at each other._
 __Geiger counter__ _n_ An instrument for detecting ionizing radiations.
 __gel__ _v_ (gelled) _His hair was neatly gelled._